strgtscntst/Simple_Calculator/readme.txt

     -provide two variations of output
         -full inputs in gray and smaller, above -currently typed number/output darker, larger, below
-            -should be Input box for keyboard iput
+            -should be Input box for keyboard input
 ________________________________________________________________________________

 Calculator Function: